The extender algebra and $\Sigma^2_1$-absoluteness: Absoluteness

 The assumptions of Theorem~\ref{T.00} are far from optimal.
-By a result of Martin and Solovay (\cite{MaSo:Basis}), if $\kappa$ is a measurable cardinal then $\mathbf\Sigma^1_3$ sentences are forcing absolute for forcing notions in $V_\kappa$.
-As a matter of fact, all $\mathbf\Sigma^1_3$ sentences are absolute between all forcing extensions of $V$ if and only if all sets have sharps (Martin--Steel, Woodin; see e.g., \cite{St:Outline} for terminology).
-The important fact about Theorem~\ref{T.00} and its extension, Theorem~\ref{T.00n} below, is that its proof is susceptible to far-reaching generalizations.
+By a result of Martin and Solovay (\cite{martin69basistheorem}), if $\kappa$ is a measurable cardinal then $\bfSigma^1_3$ sentences are forcing absolute for forcing notions in $\V_\kappa$.
+As a matter of fact, all $\bfSigma^1_3$ sentences are absolute between all forcing extensions of $V$ if and only if all sets have sharps (Martin--Steel, Woodin; see \eg, \cite{steel06innermodel} for terminology).
+One important fact about Theorem~\ref{T.00} and its extension, Theorem~\ref{T.00n} below, is that its proof is susceptible to far-reaching generalizations.
+Also, Corollary~\ref{C.n} below is worth mentioning.
+In the language of Woodin's $\Omega$-logic (see \cite[\S 10]{Wo:Pmax2}, \cite{Woo:Omega}, \cite{BaCaLa}, or \cite{Lar:Three}), it states that if the function $x\mapsto M_1(x)^\#$ is universally Baire then it is an $\Omega$-proof for all true $\bfSigma^1_3$ statements (see \S\ref{S.Oinfty}).
+As common in inner model theory, by $M_1(x)^\#$ we denote an iterable transitive model of ZFC that contains $x$ and has a top measure (for more on mice see \cite{Schi:ABC}).

+\begin{cor} Assume $N$ is a transitive model of a large enough fragment of ZFC that is closed under the map $x\mapsto M_1(x)^\#$.
+Then $N$ is $\bfSigma^1_3$-correct. \end{cor}